pydata/xarray/doc/faq.rst

 if it can be sensibly described as "rows and columns", pandas is probably the right choice.
 However, sometimes we want to use higher dimensional arrays (`ndim > 2`), or arrays for which the order of dimensions (e.g., columns vs rows) shouldn't really matter.
-For example, climate and weather data is often natively expressed in 4 or more dimensions: time, x, y and z.
+For example, the images of a movie can be natively represented as an array with four dimensions: time, row, column and color.

 Pandas has historically supported N-dimensional panels, but deprecated them in version 0.20 in favor of Xarray data structures.
 There are now built-in methods